Amazon Bedrock vs Databricks Mosaic AI Agent Framework

 Cons

-- βRequires comprehensive Databricks platform commitment, limiting architectural flexibility for multi-cloud or best-of-breed strategies
+- βRequires comprehensive Databricks platform commitment, limiting architectural flexibility for multi-cloud or hybrid teams not already invested in the Lakehouse ecosystem

-- βSteep learning curve encompassing Unity Catalog, Delta Lake, MLflow, and Databricks-specific development patterns before productive use
+- βSteep learning curve encompassing Unity Catalog, Delta Lake, MLflow, and Databricks-specific development patterns demands significant onboarding time for new teams

-- βDBU-based consumption pricing creates significant forecasting complexity and unpredictable operational costs for variable workloads
+- βDBU-based consumption pricing creates significant forecasting complexity and unpredictable operational costs, especially for workloads with bursty query patterns

-- βPlatform lock-in creates migration challenges and limits future technology choices for organizations considering architectural changes
+- βPlatform lock-in creates migration challenges and limits future technology choices for organizations that may want to diversify their data infrastructure later

-- βFocused primarily on document-based knowledge assistants, lacking broader agent development capabilities for other use cases
+- βFocused primarily on document-based knowledge assistants, lacking broader agent development capabilities like tool-use agents, web browsing, or autonomous workflow execution

-- βEnterprise-focused pricing and complexity make platform unsuitable for startups, individual developers, or small teams
+- βEnterprise-focused pricing and complexity make the platform unsuitable for startups, individual developers, or small teams with limited budgets and infrastructure

-- βFile size limitations (50 MB maximum) and specific format requirements may exclude some enterprise content types
+- βFile size limitations (50 MB maximum) and specific format requirements may exclude some enterprise content such as large CAD files, video transcripts, or database exports

 Not sure which to pick?